Valeriucoding/CatMed/README.md

 Eventually, I plan to add more features to the project, such as the ability to add product url links to the medicines and scrape the price of the medicine from the website.

-It is part of the Hack Club Summer of Making program of 2024.

 |                                                                                                                          |                                                                                           |
 |:------------------------------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------:|
 | ![Medicine List](https://cloud-kaashtgnt-hack-club-bot.vercel.app/0screencapture-localhost-8000-2024-08-31-15_09_30.png) | ![Medicine Detail](https://cloud-disxcrtjb-hack-club-bot.vercel.app/0medicine_detail.png) |